pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_verifier_cli.md

 ## Verifying message pacts

 Message pacts can be verified, the messages just need to be fetched from an HTTP endpoint.
-The veryfier will send a POST request to the configured provider and expect the message payload in the response.
+The verifier will send a POST request to the configured provider and expect the message payload in the response.
 The POST request will include the description and any provider states configured in the Pact file for the message, formatted as JSON.